-Emotional Support Animal Policy
+Assistance Animal Policy

-An Emotional Support Animal (ESA) is an animal that provides emotional support, which alleviates one, or more identified symptoms or effects of an individual's disability.
-Appropriate documentation is required to establish that the ESA is needed for the student to use and enjoy University housing and fully engage as a student at QU.
+An Assistance Animal is an animal that provides emotional support, which alleviates one, ormore identified symptoms or effects of an individual's disability.
+Appropriate documentation is required to establish that the Assistance Animal is needed for the student to use and enjoy University housing and fully engage as a student at QU.

-Unlike a service animal, an Emotional Support Animal does not perform a task for a person with a disability relating to activities of daily living or accompany that person at all times.
-As a result, ESAs approved for the residential setting are not permitted in other buildings and are subject to restriction from any area with a no-pet policy.
-ESAs can be a reasonable accommodation to a No Pet Policy.
-To establish reasonable accommodations, contact the Vice President of Student Development at the Office of Student Development in the J. Kenneth Nesbitt Student Success Center (tracych@quincy.edu).
+Unlike a service animal, an Assistance Animal does not perform a task for a person with a disability relating to activities of daily living or accompany that person at all times.
+As a result, Assistance Animal approved for the residential setting are not permitted in other buildings and are subject to restriction from any area with a nopet policy.

+Assistance Animal can be a reasonable Accommodation to a No Pet Policy.
+To establish reasonable accommodations, contact the Vice President of Student Development at the Office of Student Development (tracych@quincy.edu).